alicebob/bakelite/README.md

     encode a few million rows.
 I can see a `db.AddCh("planets", []string{"name", "moons"}, <-chan []any)` work.
   - store as file.
 SQLite files can never be pure streaming, since we need to write some stuff at the beginning of the file once we have all the data, but a temp file would work, and then there are no memory restrictions anymore.

 What this library won't do:
   - add indexes. (but every row gets an internal "row id", which we could expose as "integer primary key" data type, since sqlite uses the rowid for those)
   - concurrency.
-This library generates the file, which you can then save and use concurrently, as any normal sqlite database file, but while the file is being generated it can't be used.
+This library generates the file, which you can then save and use concurrently, as any normal sqlite database file.
+But while the file is being generated, it can't be used.
   - updates.
 This is a write-once affair.

 ## links